kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/19_chapter_XVIII.md

 and well built—they are Dards, an Aryan people which inhabits the country between Kashmir and the Hindu Kush.
 They appear to have occupied this region since remote antiquity (Stein).
-They are mainly Sunnite Mohammedans, but there are a few Shiites and Ishmaelites as well,
+They are mainly Sunnite Mohammedans, but there are a few Shiites and Ishmaelites as well.

 There was a great deal of traffic on the road, long convoys of pack animals loaded with merchandise.
 We also met some detachments of well-equipped native